 Q: Will the Tarrant SBDC write my business plan for me?

-No. The SBDC will pair you with an experienced Business Advisor who will guide on how to write a business plan.
+No. The SBDC will pair you with an experienced Business Advisor who will guide you on how to write a business plan.
 This guidance may take the form of introducing you to the business plan structure, projecting cash flow and capital requirements, or developing a marketing strategy, and is customized to your particular needs.
 You will work one-on-one with a Business Advisor to get your business off the ground and for as long as it takes you to accomplish your goals.

 Q: How long does it take to complete a business plan?

 It depends on the complexity of your business and the time you have to dedicate to conducting the research and writing the plan.
-A plan generally takes between 20 to 40 hours to prepare; however this does not include the time you invest in research.
+A plan generally takes between 20 to 40 hours to prepare; however, this does not include the time you invest in research.
 Your Business Advisor will assist you with all stages of preparing your written business plan including market research.

 Q: Why should you use our services?